 Now, perhaps six months down the road, the special price for all "VIP customers" has increased a little, to $9.
 In this case, you would go into Products and edit the price levels for pea gravel to make Price Level 3 reflect $9.

 Then, to apply the change to orders already established, you can use the Open Order Price Update tool to do one of two things:

 NON-OPEN ORDER EXAMPLE:

-But if you negotiated a particular quote for one job for Bob's Construction, and then turned that quote into an Order and then did not check Open Order, it's totally unaffected by changes made via that Open Order Price Update tool because that feature can only apply preset price levels to Open Orders.
+If you negotiated a particular quote for one job for Bob's Construction, and then turned that quote into an Order and then did not check Open Order, it will be unaffected by changes made via that Open Order Price Update tool because that feature can only apply preset price levels to Open Orders.
 You can think of the order as being no longer open to mass price level changes via the Open Order Price Update tool.
-The price you set in the order would be static.
+The prices you set up on the order would be static.